amadisonm1209/single-page-portfolio/README.md

-Updated single-page portfolio that includes links to some of my projects, contact information and a version of my resum.
+Updated single-page portfolio that includes links to some of my projects, contact information and a version of my resume.

 I used HTML5, CSS3, BootStrap, jQuery, Javascript, and fancybox to build this.